AssuranceMaladieSec/assurancemaladiesec.github.io/_posts/2021-09-22-security-txt-implementation-at-assurance-maladie.md

 So when emerged the `security.txt` initiative, we looked at it with a very interested attention.

 ## The naive way
-A simple yet naive way of deploy a `security.txt` file is to ask all services managers to get the file and incorporate into their service file system.
+A simple yet naive way to deploy a `security.txt` file is to ask all services managers to get the file and incorporate into their service file system.

 ![security.txt N copies](/images/posts/n-copies-of-security-txt.png)